Open Access at Boston University

 Open Access Policy

-In 2015, Boston University adopted an opt-out open access policy for all faculty-authored scholarly articles, which allows BU to make these articles openly available in OpenBU, BU’s institutional repository.
+In 2015, Boston University adopted an opt-out open access policy for all faculty-authored scholarly articles, which allows BU to make these articles openly available in OpenBU, the university’s institutional repository.
 You can find basic information about the policy, submitting your articles, and opting out on our overview page.
 For more detailed information, see our Open Access Policy FAQ.

-Boston University’s institutional repository, OpenBU, provides access and preservation to the University’s intellectual and creative output, which includes: publications, documents, images, videos, and more.
+Boston University’s institutional repository, OpenBU, provides access and preservation to the University’s intellectual and creative output, which includes publications, documents, images, videos, and more.
 OpenBU is an open access repository, which means that the majority of the works deposited here are freely accessible and discoverable to the world via the web.
 Find out more on our overview page, or browse OpenBU’s collections.

 Open Educational Resources (OER) are educational materials–such as courses, assignments, syllabi, and textbooks–that are open for anyone to use and, depending on the license, to re-mix, improve, and redistribute.
 For information on finding open or affordable educational resources, or for assistance on making your course content open, see our open education guide.